mathieucarbou/YaSolR/docs/comparison.md

 - Product sold:
     - ❌ No product sold
     - ⚠️ Up to the user to install according to regulations (including CEI 61000-3-2)

+!!! tip

+    YaSolR is the only Open-Source router correctly implementing Interrupt Routines.
+    More explanation in the [benefits](benefits.md) page.

 ## Other Open-Source Solutions